Karmiel: Dance festival

+Beer festival

+Karmiel used to host a yearly beer festival event, which included music and food, and was usually held in October.
+The 5th and last festival was held in 2019, being cancelled the next year and not renewed due to the COVID-19 pandemic.

 Environmental protection

 Karmiel was the first Israeli city to receive ISO 9002 certification for the quality of its services.
 It is one of the few Israeli cities with ISO 1410 certification for environmental standards.

 Karmiel has enacted by-laws to protect the environment and prevent pollution, and become a center for clean industries and advanced technology enterprises that abide by these standards.

 Parks and gardens

 The Holocaust Memorial Park is located at the entrance to the city.
 The bronze sculptures were made by Jewish sculptor and artist Nicky Imber (1920-1996).
 The sculptures are separated into three groups: Holocaust, wondering and hope; which represent the story of the Jewish people from the time of the Holocaust to the return to the holy land.

 The Karmiel Quarries Park is a 12.4-acre park developed on the site of a defunct limestone quarry.
 One section of the park is a sculpture garden.
 An amphitheater on the grounds of the park hosts local events and incorporates a drainage system that collects rainfall which is later used for watering greenery.